ziadoz/twitter-hermit/README.md

 twitter-hermit --max-age="-1month" --silent
 ```

-Hermit can also save JSON and media from any tweets into a file before it deletes them with the `--save-dir`, `--save-json` and `--save-media` flags:
+Hermit can also save JSON and media from any tweets into a file before it deletes them with the `--save-dir=[dir]` argument, and the `--save-json` and `--save-media` flags:
 ```
 twitter-hermit --max-age="-1month" --save-dir=./tweets --save-json --save-media
 ```